echemdb/svgdigitizer/doc/installation.md

 This command downloads and installs the svgdigitizer and its dependencies into your local Python installation.

-If the above command fails because you don't have permission to modify your Python installation, you can install the svgdigitizer into your user account:
+If the above command fails because you do not have permission to modify your Python installation, you can install the svgdigitizer into your user account:

 ```sh
 pip install --user svgdigitizer
 ```

-You can instead also install the latest unreleased version the svgdigitizer from our [GitHub Repository](https://github.com/echemdb/svgdigitizer) with
+You can instead also install the latest unreleased version of the svgdigitizer from our [GitHub Repository](https://github.com/echemdb/svgdigitizer) with

 ```sh